What you need to know about the coronavirus variants

 Where and when was it discovered?

-Sequencing studies found the variant in Brazil, mainly in Rio de Janeiro, as early as July 2020.
-Researchers in Japan discovered it in travelers from Brazil in early January 2021.
+Sequencing studies found the variant in Brazil, mainly in Rio de Janeiro, as early as July.
+Researchers in Japan discovered it in travelers from Brazil this month.

 Where is it now?

 It has been confirmed in Brazil, Peru, Germany, South Korea and Japan, among other places.
 On Jan.
-25, Minnesota health officials confirmed the first U.S. case of the Brazil variant in a resident with recent travel history to Brazil.
+25, Minnesota health officials confirmed the first U.S. case of this variant in a resident with recent travel history to Brazil.

 What makes it different?

 The variant has more than a dozen alterations, several of which are found on the virus’s spike protein, which binds the virus to a cell.
 Because of that, researchers think the strain is probably more transmissible.
-There is also some early evidence that antibodies might not recognize the P.1 variant, which could lead to reinfection.
+There is also some early evidence that antibodies might not recognize the P. 1 variant, which could lead to reinfection.

 Will vaccines work?

-There’s no strong evidence right now that suggests that vaccines won’t work against the Brazil variant.
+There’s no strong evidence right now suggesting that vaccines won’t work against the variant first identified in Brazil.
 However, scientists have raised the possibility that this variant can evade antibodies, which would impact the current vaccines’ effectiveness.

+Moderna announced that it would develop a new vaccine tailored to a similar variant in case an updated shot becomes necessary.

 Related